How do we hear?

 Our hearing sensitivity at high frequencies decreases by 12 kHz as we age.

-In terms of decibels, the average person can hear noises beginning at 0dB, and can go up to 165dB.
-Anything above 85dB is considered dangerous, and prolonged exposure to loud noises can cause damage to the hair cells.
-If you remember, we discussed why in ‘how do we hear’.
+The average person can hear noises beginning at 0dB and up to 165dB.
+However, anything above 85dB is considered potentially dangerous, and prolonged exposure to loud noises can damage the hair cells.

 To give you an idea of noise levels in decibels, here are some examples: